-Waiver services may be directed by a legal representative of the participant.
+- ◯ Waiver services may be directed by a legal representative of the participant. - Waiver services may be directed by a non-legal representative freely chosen by an adult participant.
+Specify the policies that apply regarding the direction of waiver services by participant-appointed representatives, including safeguards to ensure that the representative functions in the best interest of the participant:

-Waiver services may be directed by a non-legal representative freely chosen by an adult participant.
-Specify the policies that apply regarding the direction of waiver services by participant-appointed representatives, including safeguards to ensure that the representative functions in the best interest of the participant: Informal supports, such as non-legal representatives freely chosen by adult enrollees, can be an important resource for the enrollee.
+Informal supports, such as non-legal representatives freely chosen by adult enrollees, can be an important resource for the enrollee.
 These individuals can include agents designated under a power of attorney or other identified persons participating in the person-centered planning process.
 The involvement of a number of allies in the process ensures that the representative will work in the best interests of the enrollee.
 Additionally, the ICO Care Coordinator contacts the enrollee on a monthly basis and ensures the enrollee's representative is not authorizing self-determined services that do not fit the enrollee's preferences or do not promote achievement of the goals contained in the enrollee's IICSP.
-The ICO Care Coordinator or LTSS Supports Coordinator assures the enrollee's stated interests.
-In the event the representative is working counter to the enrollees interests, the ICO Care Coordinator or LTSS Supports Coordinator to address the issue and work with the enrollee to find an appropriate resolution.
+The ICO Care Coordinator or LTSS Supports Coordinator assures the enrollee's IICSP promotes independence and community inclusion and the representative does not act in a manner that conflicts with the enrollee's stated interests.
+In the event the representative is working counter to the enrollees interests, the ICO Care Coordinator or LTSS Supports Coordinator is authorized to address the issue and work with the enrollee to find an appropriate resolution.